MrJadaml/widgets/README.md

   @widget.destroy
   redirect_to widgets_path
 ```
 * check 3000 ~> Click the 'Delete' link and it should disapear.

+Congratulations!
+You are the proud new owner of a very ugly and useless web app.
+Feel free to mess around with the code, break it, add some bootstrap, add another
+round of crud, whatever.